noureddinel/SecondLowestPriceAuction/README.md

 # SecondLowestPriceAuction
-The Second Lowest Price Auction implementation in Solidity for P2P energy trading "EV charging use case"
+The Second Lowest Price and Sealed Auction implementation in Solidity for P2P energy trading "EV charging use case"